 From their young, global and increasingly diverse fan base to which every traditional sporting league aspires to their sponsorship-friendly live events, esports’ prospective growth and direction is unlimited.
 Here’s a brief recap of what we discussed and unveiled at SXSW on Sunday.

-“With growth pegged at nearly 20 percent globally each year, esports competitions attract a young, digitally-savvy audience around the world, draw sponsors, and most importantly for stadium owners, can help fill seats,” said Populous Director of Activate Brian Mirakian.
+“With growth pegged at nearly 20 percent globally each year, esports competitions attract a young, digitally-savvy audience around the world, draw sponsors, and most importantly for stadium owners, can help fill seats,” said Populous Director of Brand Activation Brian Mirakian.
 “Next generation audiences want something different, but they also want something inherently the same to traditional sports; to be together to share memorable experiences.
 We see the purpose-built esports venue to be an enormous opportunity.”

 There are numerous ways for the esports industry to make a splash in the world of traditional sports.
 Current arenas can adapt with a modular, programmable arena ceiling system to help give events a more tailored and intimate experience for wide-ranging crowd sizes and event types.
 New building and developments can create a multi-level esports experience.

 Before the first esports arena breaks ground, current arenas can elevate the quality of live esports events by rethinking the way in which the seating bowl environment can physically transform to meet the wide-ranging attendance demands.
 Utilizing the technology of today, Populous imagines innovative new arena ceilings which can adapt and shape-shift into various configurations and sizes based on the various event needs to actually become a part of the event itself.
 The transformable arena ceiling could close off unused sections to create a more intimate experience for competitors and spectators alike, useful for events which only command half or even a quarter of the arena’s space.
 In addition, the flexible and tailored environment this system would provide could play an important role in the venue’s ability to attract more events, generating more revenue for the venue.